 Get The Latest SCOOP

 I first met Benjamin at Dr. Jeanne Loring’s lab when his journey first started.
-4 years later, Benjamin joins Summit’s efforts to provide reliable evidence-based information.
+5 years later, Benjamin joins Summit’s efforts to provide a unique insight to Parkinson’s disease and treatment modalities.
+He also provides information on new research and updates on on-going research.

 I hope you enjoy The SCOOP.